BrandonT17/cs342-proj3/README.md

-# cs342-proj3-server
+# cs342-proj3
-server code for cs342 project 3
+server and client code for cs342 project 3